Written by: Member Care Advocate Sabrina

 However, what happens when those techniques fail and a person is left feeling annoyed, unhappy, depressed, and overwhelmed, and a crisis occurs?
 Well, you say, “it is okay to not be okay” and call 211 and ask for a referral.
 In addition, to giving referrals for mental health counseling, 211 can give a list for resources such as food, low cost health care housing, domestic violence shelters and more.
 211 is state specific with resources

-You are not alone in this time of COVID, you are important to Nova Pathfinder Healthcare and others.
+You are not alone in this time of COVID, you are important to My Nova Healthcare and others.
 You are precious and bring a bright spot to the world.
 We have listed resources for mental health wellness.
 Below is a list of resources: